lumostor/arduino-esp32-LinenoiseBitlash/README.md

 These library are to be installed like normal arduino library.
 In my case I use platformio so I just create a link in the lib directory of my projects.

-# The LinenoiseBitlash class  -- other methods provided by Console class
+# The LinenoiseBitlash class

+Other methods provided by Console class
 ```C++
 class LinenoiseBitlash: public Console {